Life is full of stress. The fact of the matter is that stress will always be a part of our lives.

 Last week I talked about learning to walk through the stress by embracing it and then finding ways to view stress differently or removing the stressor itself.

-This week, the strategy I want to share with you is breathe prayers.
+This week, the strategy I want to share with you is breath prayers.

 When stress hits, your breathing becomes shallow.
 This chest breathing increases your heart rate, gets you even more anxious, and raises your stress levels – all things you don’t want to happen!